JackJey/privacy-sandcastle/README.md

 ### Structure

-Each services are developed under servers, and composed by docker-compose.
+Each services are developed under services, and composed by docker-compose.

 ```
 .